mr-eggleton/web-lit-core/_articles/01-web-and-you.md

 * How and where are you represented on the web?
 * How do you express yourself online?
 * Who are your different audiences
-  * who’s looking or watching?
+  * Who’s looking or watching?
 * What do you choose to share?